 When you’re trying to protect your network and its users, you don’t have to have to juggle multiple security tools.
 Many organizations waste time and money trying to safeguard their network with too many tools, which can actually lead to less security.
 But if one tool doesn’t offer everything they need, what are their options.

-With Netop Remote Control, you don’t have to worry about any other tool.
+With Impero Connect, you don’t have to worry about any other tool.
 It is compatible across platforms, devices, and operating systems, and designed to scale with your business no matter how much it grows.
-Netop is committed to exceeding compliance, which only increases security and protects your vendors as well.
+Impero is committed to exceeding compliance, which only increases security and protects your vendors as well.

 You need remote access, but you shouldn’t have to wonder “Is remote access safe.”
-And you’ll never have to wonder again with Netop Remote Control.
+And you’ll never have to wonder again with Impero Connect.
 If you’re curious about what remote access software is then check out our free trial today.